EdoardoBonanni/Meibomian-Glands-Recognition/README.md

 * `gabor.py`: it contains the functions that allow to create gabor kernels and apply filters to the images.

-* `matrix.py`: it contains the functions that allow to create and read '.mat' matrices.
+* `matrix.py`: it contains the functions that allow to create and read ".mat" matrices.

 * `read_save_images.py`: it contains the functions that allow to read, save and show images.